niteshKrr/My_notes/docs/dsa/graph/cycle_detection/in_directed_using_bfs_dfs.md

+# Detect Cycle In Directed Graph

-## Detect Cycle in an directed Graph using BFS
+## Detect Cycle in directed Graph using BFS

 #### Intuition: